Khiem17204/go_recommendation_system/README.md

 `kubectl create job manual-deck-crawler --from=cronjob/deck-crawler-job`

-create deck embedding, this takes quite a while
+create deck embedding, this takes quite a while(~2h, I will look into parralelize this soon).

 `kubectl apply -f config/deck-embedding-worker.yaml`